lumyslinski/app_projects/net_core_restapi/README.md

 # RestApp in .NET Core 2.1 and Swagger

-This is a REST API for managing Star Wars characters.
-It uses entity framework and local ms sql for persistence layer.
+This is a REST API based on .NET Core 2.1 and Swagger for managing Star Wars characters.
+It uses entity framework and local SQLite database for persistence layer.
 It uses also XUnit, Mock and Fluent Assertions.

 Data project is separated from the Web project.
 To manage database You should use these commands: